InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/seat-non-bid.md

         object array; required
       </td>
       <td>
         Array of 1+ <code>NonBid</code> objects each related to an impression.
-Multiple nonbids may relate to the same impression.
+Multiple non bids may relate to the same impression.
       </td>
     </tr>